contentful/contentful.js/MIGRATION.md

 You can upgrade to a major version using `npm update contentful`

+## Migration to version 11.x
+Version 11.0.0 introduces full ESM support by default, with CJS variants still available for legacy environments.
+This version is a significant step forward in modernizing our build and improving performance while maintaining wide compatibility across various environments.

+### Breaking changes

+#### Node.js core modules

+We no longer bundle Node.js core modules.
+If you’re bundling for the browser, you may need to configure your bundler to provide fallbacks or empty functions, particularly for the fs module.
+This change was introduced in version 11.x and may affect projects using Node.js-specific modules in the browser.
+Pre-bundled code

+Pre-bundled code for Node.js is no longer provided.
+If your setup relies on pre-bundled packages, you may need to adjust your build configuration.

+### Improvements

+#### Tree shaking

+Tree shaking is significantly improved, ensuring that only the necessary parts of the library are included in your final bundle.
+Smaller browser bundles

+Browser bundle sizes have been reduced by nearly threefold, from 128KB to 45KB, contributing to faster load times and improved performance.

+#### Module support and package configuration
+The package now uses "type": "module" in package.json to define the default module format as ESM, while also providing support for CJS through the exports field.
+This allows us to support a wide range of environments including Node.js (with and without TypeScript, both CJS and ESM), AngularJS, GatsbyJS, Next.js, Nuxt, React Native (Expo), Rollup, Svelte, Vite, Webpack, and more.

+#### Testing framework
+We’ve migrated our internal test environment from Jest to Vitest, aligning with modern testing frameworks and tools.

+## Security

+### Removal of eval

+We have completely removed the use of eval in our exported code, improving security and compatibility with strict environments.

 ## Migration to contentful.js 10.x

 Version `10.0.0` is a complete rewrite in TypeScript.
 This version introduces a new concept of [client chain modifiers](README.md#client-chain-modifiers).